nthayes11/git_pracitice_1/README.md

 git commit -m "readme.md (or .ipynb or notebook or .gitignore for ignore file)

-git push #pushes to github
+git push pushes to github
+git pull pulls changes that were made on github